ducbrick/data-mining-report/README.md

     + *LCS*: Longest common subsequence

 ## Transforming different data types
-Different data types, for different similarity measurement, require different transformations
-### Numeric data
-Numeric data can be used directly for similarity measurements.
-However transformations are still needed:
-1. Normalization
+everything is a vector, vector is everything. it's really how we turn things into vectors for different data types and tasks This section will BRIEFLY introduce transformation methods for different data types, with somewhat an emphasis on minhash signatures (because it's described in the book!)
-### Text data (N gram is bad just use embeddings)
+### Text data
-1. Bag of Words
+#### 1. Bag of Words
    + Each document is represented as a **vector** of size V, where V equals the size of the vocabulary (the number of unique words from all documents)
    + Each dimension is the count (or weight, like TF-IDF) of the corresponding word
-2. K-shingles
+#### 2. K-shingles
    + a k-shingles is a substring of length k that appears in a text (document).
    + by breaking a document into unique k-shingles, you get a **set** that **represent the document**.
 	    + for example, the set of 2-shingles for the text abcdab is {ab, bc, cd, da}